The best bowls of chili in Dayton

 “Chili, and with soups just in general, you get to put your own soul into it and everyone has their own take on it,” he said.
 “It is something that takes time, and you feel like you have accomplished something once it is all done.”

-A pot of chili simmering on the stove or in the crock-pot is a sure sign of fall, but the question I was asking is: “What local eatery serves up the best chili?”
+A pot of chili simmering on the stove or in the crock-pot is a sure sign of cold weather, but the question I was asking is: “What local eatery serves up the best chili?”

 That too is up for debate as everyone has their idea of what chili is supposed to taste like.